Tools

 When the Server SDK encounters a tool call:

-- Handler exists → Execute on server, continue automatically
+- Handler exists (server, inline MCP, or dynamic) → Execute on server, continue automatically

 - No handler → Forward to client via